-I pass Edgar Davids on the stairs as I make my way up to the hotel’s Mezzanine floor.
+I pass Edgar Davids on the stairs as I make my way up to the Mezzanine floor.

 A club representative next to me tells me how Ronaldinho is predictably the most in-demand player out of those involved but he’s not one to leave a party, especially if speaking to a host of pasty journalists is the alternative.

-Suddenly, a familiar face appears between us.
+Suddenly, a familiar face appears next to me.

 He offers me his hand and I am relieved to see that Gaizka Mendieta still boasts a full head of hair elegantly swept away from his face.

 Many of the other ex-players present are betrayed by protruding bellies and retreating hairlines but Mendieta looks as if he’s ready for a full 90 minutes.

 The two-time European Midfielder of the Year is affable from the off.

 We start by discussing the differences between domestic football in Spain, Italy and England.

 “Italy is more extreme, more physical” he says.
 “The football was more direct, not concerned about possession.